 As independent and artisanal shops become increasingly favored over the once-dominant chain brands, the expectations and skills required of new baristas has increased.
 So has competition for these coveted positions.

 The good news is that coffee culture shows no signs of slowing, and busy cafes will always require quality employees.
-So, if you want to become a barista but aren’t quite sure where to begin, I’ll provide some tips to get your started on your journey.
-Here’s how to become a barista…
+But barista training comes in many forms, and if you’re looking to start or advance your barista career, it can be hard to know which path to choose.

 What are your expectations?